Emergency in 1975 a 'black spot' on vibrant history of India's democracy: PM Modi in Germany | Politics

 Emergency in 1975 a 'black spot' on vibrant history of India's democracy: PM Modi in Germany

-Terming Emergency in 1975 as a black spot on the vibrant history of Indias democracy, Prime Minister Narendra Modi on Sunday said that democracy, which is in DNA of every Indian, was trampled and suppressed 47 years ago, but the people answered in a democratic way all the conspiracies to crush it.Today is June 26 which is also known for the day when Indias democracy, which is in the DNA of every Indian, was trampled and suppressed 47 years ago.

-Terming Emergency in 1975 as a ''black spot'' on the vibrant history of India's democracy, Prime Minister Narendra Modi on Sunday said that democracy, which is in DNA of every Indian, was trampled and suppressed 47 years ago, but the people answered in a democratic way all the conspiracies to crush it.
+Terming the imposition of Emergency in 1975 as a ''black spot'' on the vibrant history of India's democracy, Prime Minister Narendra Modi on Sunday targeted the Congress Party and said that democracy, which is in DNA of every Indian, was trampled and suppressed 47 years ago, but the people have answered it in a democratic way all the conspiracies to crush it.

+Prime Minister Modi, who is visiting Germany to attend the G7 Summit, made the remarks while addressing thousands of members of the Indian community at a grand event held at the Audi Dome stadium in Munich.

-''Today is June 26 which is also known for the day when India's democracy, which is in the DNA of every Indian, was trampled and suppressed 47 years ago.
-Emergency is a black spot on the vibrant history of India's democracy,'' Modi told a gathering of Indian diaspora here, targeting the opposition Congress Party.
+''Today is June 26 which is also known as the day when India's democracy, which is in the DNA of every Indian, was trampled and suppressed 47 years ago.
+Emergency is a black spot on the vibrant history of India's democracy,'' Modi said, targeting the opposition Congress Party in a speech from abroad.

+Emergency was announced in India on June 25, 1975 when Congress leader Indira Gandhi was the prime minister, and was lifted on March 21, 1977.

 ''The people of India answered all the conspiracies to crush democracy in a democratic way.
-We Indians take pride in our democracy wherever we are,'' Modi said in his over 30 minutes speech at the massive diaspora event held at the Audi Dome stadium here.
+We Indians take pride in our democracy wherever we are,'' Modi said in his over 30 minutes speech at the crowded stadium.

-During the speech, Modi also shared his government's achievements and said India will not be left behind in the 4th Industrial Revolution.
+''In last century, Germany and other countries benefited from the 3rd Industrial Revolution.
+India was a slave back then that's why it couldn't leverage benefits.
+But now India will not be left behind in the 4th Industrial Revolution, it's now leading the world,'' Modi said.

+He said India has shown how well democracy is delivering in such a vast and so diverse country.

-He said that now every village in India is open defecation free, has electricity and 99% of the villages also have clean cooking fuel.
-India has been providing free ration to 80 crore poor people since last 2 years.
+''The way crores of Indians have achieved big goals together, it is unprecedented.
+Today every village in India is open defecation free, has electricity and 99% of the villages also have clean cooking fuel.
+India has been providing free ration to 80 crore poor people since the last 2 years,” he added.

+Modi said that drone technology is being used which is unprecedented.
+In India’s many places, fertilisers are being sprayed using drones, he said.

+He also said that India has started the Swamitwa Yojana under which land’s mapping in Indian villages is being made through drones only.

 ''This list of achievements is very long.
 If I keep speaking, your dinner time will be over.
 When a country takes correct decisions with correct intentions on time, then it is destined for development,'' he said, amid chants of Modi-Modi from the crowd.

-''In IT, digital technology, India is making its presence felt.
+''In Information technology, digital technology, India is making its presence felt.
 Forty per cent digital transactions in the world are from India.
 India is making new records in data consumption.
 India is among the countries where data is cheapest,” he said.

 In the 21st Century's new India, the fast way people adopt technology is exciting.